Change pharmacy ownership (not involving relocation)

-Change pharmacy business nameTo notify of a change of pharmacy business name, the approved pharmacist must:
+Change pharmacy business nameTo notify of a change of pharmacy business name:

 - submit a Notification of change of pharmacy registered business (trading) name form via the PBS Approved Suppliers Portal

 - provide a current ASIC report; and

 - provide evidence from the relevant state or territory regulatory authority of the name change.

 Change size of approved pharmacy premisesApproval must be obtained before expanding/contracting the size of a pharmacy.
 Please email [email protected] to request the application form.
 The approved pharmacist will be required to:

 - provide copies of the current and proposed plans of the premises; and

 - provide evidence from the relevant state or territory regulatory authority has approved, or been notified of, the resizing of the pharmacy premises.

-Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacist form (PDF 107 KB) must be submitted via the PBS Approved Suppliers Portal.
+Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacy form, signed by all business owners, must be submitted via the PBS Approved Suppliers Portal.

 Change of postal detailsIf PBS statements are required to be sent to a postal address and not the pharmacy address, email [email protected].
 The request must be submitted by the owner(s) of the pharmacy and include the pharmacy name, address and approval number, and the details of the new postal address and contact details.
 (Note that PBS statements cannot be emailed.)

 Authority to permit person(s) to enquire and/or sign claim formsTo provide authority to permit person(s) to enquire and/or sign PBS claim forms, the Authority to permit person(s) to enquire and/or sign claim forms on behalf of approved pharmacist(s) form signed by one of the business owners, must be submitted via the PBS Approved Suppliers Portal.

 Temporary pharmacy closure – deactivationIf an approved pharmacy needs to be closed temporarily, the business owner(s) must first request deactivation, in writing, before ceasing supply of pharmaceutical benefits.
 Further information is available in the Department of Health's Deactivation guidelines.